 Default mapping mode

 Under this mode, all TIDs are mapped to all setup links for DL and UL, and all setup links are enabled.
-A non-AP MLD associated with an AP MLD shall operate under this mode (#14054)if a TID-to-link mapping is not advertised by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames(#14054))), and a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful or was torn down.
+A non-AP MLD associated with an AP MLD shall operate under this mode (#14054)if (#10918) the following two conditions are true:

+a TID-to-link mapping is not advertised by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames(#14054))),

+a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful (#10918) while having no successfully negotiated TID-to-link mapping before or was torn down.

 Power state after enablement

-When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful MLD association with (Re)Association Request/Response frames transmitted on that link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame, is active mode.
+(#11910) When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful MLD association with (Re)Association Request/Response frames transmitted on that link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on that link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is active mode.

 When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful MLD association with (Re)Association Request/Response frames transmitted on another link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.

+(#11764) When a link becomes enabled for a STA that is affiliated with a non-AP MLD at the end of an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), the power management mode of the STA, immediately after the end of the advertised TID-to-link mapping, is power save mode, and its power state is doze.

-Power state after disablement
+Power state and TWT schedules after disablement (#12927, #13095)

 When a link becomes disabled for a non-AP MLD:

-The TWT agreements and APSD scheduled SPs of the STA affiliated with the non-AP MLD and operating on the link shall be deleted.
+(#12631)The TWT agreements, TWT memberships and APSD scheduled SPs of the STA affiliated with the non-AP MLD and operating on the link shall be deleted.

-The STA affiliated with the non-AP MLD and operating on the link may not maintain a power state and power management mode.
+(#10242, #11567)The STA affiliated with the non-AP MLD and operating on the link may cease maintaining a power state and power management mode.

-The AP associated to the STA affiliated with the non-AP MLD and operating on the link may not maintain a power management status that indicates in which power management mode the STA is currently operating.
+(#10243, #11567)The AP associated to the STA affiliated with the non-AP MLD and operating on the link may cease maintaining a power management status that indicates in which power management mode the STA is currently operating.

-A STA of a non-AP MLD that has transmitted a frame to the AP affiliated with its associated AP MLD on a disabled link, if allowed by the rules defined in 35.3.7.1.1 (General) and from which it expects a response, shall remain in the awake state until such a response is received or until the procedure has timed out.
+A STA (#13905, #11610)affiliated with a non-AP MLD that has transmitted a frame to the AP affiliated with its associated AP MLD on a disabled link, if allowed by the rules defined in 35.3.7.1.1 (General) and from which it expects a response, shall remain in the awake state until such a response is received or until the procedure has timed out.

 Use of More Data subfield by an MLD